Brenda Lee: 1955–1958: National TV exposure and early rock recordings

 Lee poses with Elvis Presley, 1957.

 Lee's breakthrough came in February 1955, when she turned down $30 to appear on a Georgia radio station to see Red Foley and a touring promotional unit of his ABC-TV program Ozark Jubilee in Augusta.
 An Augusta disc jockey persuaded Foley to hear her sing before the show.
 Foley did and agreed to let her perform "Jambalaya (On the Bayou)" on stage that night.
 At age 11, Foley signed her as a regular cast member of the Ozark Jubilee in 1956.
-Lee and her mother then traveled by bus to Springfield, Missouri, where she made her debut on the program, singing Williams's "Jambalaya (On the Bayou)".
+Lee and her mother then traveled by bus to Springfield, Missouri, where she made her debut on the program, singing "Jambalaya" by Hank Williams.
 Lee's new manager, Lou Black, and her stepfather attempted to get her a recording contract, but were turned down by every label.
 According to Lee, many companies were hesitant about signing a child performer.
 Foley then coaxed his Nashville record label to watch Lee perform.
-Lee was then signed by his company, Decca Records, in May 1956.
+Lee was signed by his company, Decca Records, in May 1956.

-Despite being 11 years old, Decca issued her debut single, "Jambalaya (On the Bayou)", under the title Little Brenda Lee (9 Years Old).
+Despite being 11 years old, Decca issued her debut single, "Jambalaya (On the Bayou)", under the title "Little Brenda Lee (9 Years Old)".
 Decca's second single also featured Lee billed under that title.
 Both the A-side and B-side were novelty Christmas tunes: "I'm Gonna Lasso Santa Claus" and "Christy Christmas".
 Her initial releases identified Lee with the rock and roll market.
 During this time, her Ozark Jubilee performances were seen by New York columnist Jack O'Brien, who wrote an article about her.
 That led to Lee being booked on The Perry Como Show, The Steve Allen Show, and The Ed Sullivan Show.
 After a performance at the Nashville Disc Jockey Convention, Lou Black died of a heart attack.
 She was connected to Dub Albritten, who became her personal manager the same year and remained in that position for many years.
 Among the first gigs Albritten booked for Lee was at the Flamingo Hotel in Las Vegas in December 1956.